 How to avoid tax refund direct deposit errors

 Having a tax refund deposited into the wrong account is stressful and, in some cases, irreversible.
-To keep this from happening, double or even triple-check that your bank account information is correct before filing.
+To keep this from happening, double– or even triple-check that your bank account information is correct before filing.
 If you’re paying an accountant to prepare your taxes, confirm they have the right numbers.

-If you submit your tax return and later find out there’s an error, you can contact the IRS toll-free at 800-829-1040 to update the payment information if the refund hasn’t posted to their system.
-If it’s too late, you’ll receive a paper check in the mail – as long as it doesn’t end up in someone else’s account instead
+If you submit your tax return and later find out there’s an error, you can contact the IRS toll-free at 800-829-1040 to update the payment information if the refund hasn’t been posted to their system.
+If it’s too late, you’ll receive a paper check in the mail – as long as it doesn’t end up in someone else’s account instead.

 Getting a paper check can mean waiting six to eight weeks to receive your money, compared to the three-week wait for direct deposit.
 Paper checks also run the risk of getting lost, stolen, or destroyed in transit.